AdobeDocs/experience-manager-65.en/help/assets/config-dynamic.md

 >[!NOTE]
 >
->Enabling Dynamic Media via the run mode replaces the functionality in Experience Manager 6.1 and Experience Manager 6.0 where you enabled Dynamic Media by setting the `dynamicMediaEnabled` flag to **[!UICONTROL true.]** This flag has no functionality in Experience Manager 6.2 and later.
+>Enabling Dynamic Media via the run mode replaces the functionality in Experience Manager 6.1 and Experience Manager 6.0 where you enabled Dynamic Media by setting the `dynamicMediaEnabled` flag to **[!UICONTROL true]**.
+This flag has no functionality in Experience Manager 6.2 and later.
 In addition, you do not need to restart the quickstart to enable Dynamic Media.

 By enabling Dynamic Media, the Dynamic Media features are available in the UI and every uploaded image asset receives a *cqdam.pyramid.tiff* rendition that is used for fast delivery of dynamic image renditions.
 Those PTIFFs have significant advantages such as the following: